 If the adjudicating Consular officer, who interviews your fiancée, fiancé or spouse, finds any discrepancies between their responses to the many visa interview questions and the supporting documents they present, the case may be forwarded to the fraud prevention unit for further investigation.
 This is more likely if they don't know what to expect during the interview and become nervous.
 If your loved one answers one or more of the interview questions incorrectly, this can lead to a long delay in the processing of your case or, even worse, a visa denial.

 Our immigration specialists rely on their extensive education, continuing professional training, and work experience to identify and prevent possible complications.
 We comprehensively evaluate each case for potential problems before the visa application is submitted to the Embassy or Consulate.
-An experienced immigration consultant is familiar with and able to interpret complex immigration issues, regulations, and policies as they apply to your case.
-Our consultants know what documents need to be submitted in order to satisfy the immigration authorities regarding your specific case an circumstances, and they can determine the best approach and strategy for your particular case.
+As an experienced immigration consultant, I am familiar with and able to interpret complex immigration issues, regulations, and policies as they apply to your speicic case.
+I know which documents or extra items need to be submitted in order to satisfy the immigration authorities regarding your specific case an circumstances, and they can determine the best approach and strategy for your particular case.

-We have had clients who, prior to using our services, tried to complete the visa application process on their own, relying on information from online immigration message boards and receiving advice from unreliable “visa experts”.
-Many people have found the immigration process impossible to complete without the help of knowledgeable, experienced professional consultant, intimately familiar with their specific circumstances.
+Unfortunately, I have had clients who, prior to using our services, tried to complete the visa application process on their own, relying on information from online immigration message boards and receiving advice from unreliable “visa experts”.
+Many people have found the immigration process impossible to complete without the help of a knowledgeable, experienced professional consultant, intimately familiar with their specific circumstances.

-You can save time and money by having your petition, forms and visa applications done correctly with the assistance of our team of well-trained and experienced immigration consultants.
-We strongly encourage you to contact us today for a free consultation and professional visa eligibility assessment.
-Whether it's a K-1 visa, CR-1 visa or IR-1 visa in your loved one's future, you'll be glad you did.
+You can save time and money by having your petition, forms and visa applications done correctly with the assistance of an experienced immigration consultant.
+I strongly encourage you to contact me today for a free consultation and professional visa eligibility assessment.
+Whether it's a K1 fiance / fiancee visa, CR1 spousal visa or IR1 spouseal visa in your loved one's future, you'll be glad you did.

 Whether you petition and apply for a K1 fiancée or fiancé visa, an IR1 visa or CR1 visa for Spouse immigration to the USA, you should be aware of possible complications.
 Many factors may result in substantial delays in processing times or lead to a denial of your petition or visa application, if not adequately addressed from the beginning.
 Issues that may complicate the immigration process include, but are not limited to: